Jeffrey Jupp practises in, employment law, regulatory and professional discipline, and commercial litigation.

 Jeffrey acts in international and offshore cases involving commercial and employment issues.

-In Cayman Islands he previously acted for an office-holder in a six-day trial in the Grand Court and is currently instructed in a substantial group age discrimination claim due for trial in July 2016.
-He is also currently instructed in respect of a significant employment case in the Isle of Man.
+In the Cayman Islands he acted for an office-holder in a six-day trial in the Grand Court.
+He is currently instructed in a substantial group age discrimination claim which was heard by the Cayman Islands Court of Appeal in November 2018 and is currently under appeal to the Privy Council.

 In commercial litigation he has acted in cases in Jersey, Guernsey, Isle of Man and DIFC Arbitrations involving fraud, construction disputes, commercial contracts, professional negligence, insurance and regulatory issues.